Another Minolta New MD 20mm F2.8 lens review.

 My overall conclusion about the Minolta N-MD 20mm 1:2.8F (Minolta MD III 20mm F/2.8):

 Real wide lady.
-Actually I very rarely shoot with lenses wider than 35mm.
+As I said – I very rarely shoot with lenses wider than 35mm.
 But if I do it – I do it with this beauty.
-Nice geometry (even better than popular MD 24mmF2.8), has a quite sharp corners after F5.6 which is enough for landscapes or interiors, and… beautiful design and feeling in hands.
-This is my choice in wide angle diapason up to 35mm – number four in my bag.
-Auto-focus isn’t necessary for this focal distance.
-(APS-C usable)
+Nice geometry (even better than popular MD 24mmF2.8), has a quite sharp corners after F5.6 which is enough for landscapes or interiors, and beautiful design and feeling in hands.
+This is my choice in wide angle diapason up to 35mm.
+Auto-focus isn’t necessary for such focal distances.